 Custom Grades: Available in varying peptide sizes (e.g., low MW for rapid absorption, medium MW for stability) to match specific application needs.

-Sustainable Sourcing: Ethically derived from bovine by-products, bases on circular economy principles.
+Sustainable Sourcing: Ethically derived from bovine by-products, based on circular economy principles, ensuring the production of high-quality hydrolysed bovine gelatine for diverse industries.

 It undergoes hydrolysis, resulting in smaller peptides (soluble in cold water, no gelling), vs. regular gelatin (requires heat, forms gels).